Kansas City assistance programs.

-The United States Housing and Urban Development Department (HUD) is providing a several million dollar grant to Kansas City to alleviate homelessness and help residents pay their rent.
-The housing assistance funds being provided to Kansas City is part of $1.5 billion in the Obama federal stimulus package, and the grants were created to combat homelessness nationally and help keep families in their homes.
+The United States Housing and Urban Development Department (HUD) provides grants to Kansas City to alleviate homelessness and help residents pay their rent.
+The housing assistance funds being provided to Kansas City is of the ESG program.
+The grants were created to combat homelessness nationally and help keep families in their homes.

-Missouri state officials have said they want to distribute an additional over $12 million to parts of Missouri that had not received direct federal government stimulus allocations.
-The state also said that more than $1 million in the state allocation funds should be available later this summer for additional housing assistance, and Kansas City could also apply for part of that funding so they can offer even more aid to residents.
+Missouri state officials have said they want to distribute millions of dollars each year to Kansas City and other places that have had not received direct federal government aid on a regular basis.
+The state also said that more than $1 million in the state allocation funds should be available each year for additional housing assistance, and Kansas City could also apply for part of that funding so they can offer even more aid to residents.
 The Mohart Center runs the program.
 Dial (816) 513-4501.

 Residents of Kansas City who have lost their jobs or if they are at risk of losing their homes or apartments, they may eligible for help with their utility and living expenses through an emergency shelter grant program that is being funded by the U.S. Department of Housing and Urban Development.
 Aid is now available to eligible families or residents who have experienced a sudden loss of their income from either a layoff or work-hour reduction.
 They applicants must also be actively looking for work.